levante-framework/levante-hackathon.github.io/index.md

 #### 🔗 Stay Connected
 - Save the date on your calendar
-- Apply for the hackathon week!
-Applications open in February 2026
-- Bookmark this page for updates, including when applications open
+- Bookmark this page for updates
 - Reach out to <levantehackathon@gmail.com> with questions, or if you’d like to host a local hub